wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 ### Services `run`

 Within run, we categorize our modules.
-The modules with underscores are not runnable.
-For examples, our utility functions are not runnable.
-On the other hand, our training scripts, that don't have underscores, are runnable using the terminal.
+The modules with underscores `_` are not runnable, they are utility modules.

 For us it's particularly important to document our assumptions, we do so in the `_config` module.
 This module allows us to configure hyperparameters across the board from our data processing